 All dumbbells are extremely versatile pieces of gym equipment, allowing you to do a variety of pushing and pulling exercises that engage the arm, chest, shoulder, core, back, and leg muscles.
 Therefore, dumbbells are cost-effective for the variety of exercises they allow you to perform.

-Here is an example of exercises which you can perform at home, using a pair of dumbbells:
+Here is an example of exercises that you can perform at home, using a pair of dumbbells:

 |Dumbbell Exercise||Exercise Type||Muscles Worked|